-Today Lady Louise Lendale is 80 years old and she tells her long time admirer, British poet Sir Percy, all about her eventful life.
+Today Lady Louise Lendale (Sophia Loren) is eighty-years-old and she tells her long time admirer, British poet Sir Percy (Cecil Parker), all about her eventful life.
 In the beginning, she was a young laundress working in "Le Mouton Bleu", a renowned Paris whorehouse.
-There, she met Armand, both a charming man and a bomb-throwing anarchist, and it wasn't long before she became his mistress.
-One day while Armand was away in Switzeland, working for a revolutionary movement aiming to murder a Russian prince, Louise met the second man in her life,, a British Lord she soon called Dicky.
+There, she met Armand (Paul Newman), both a charming man and a bomb-throwing anarchist, and it wasn't long before she became his mistress.
+One day, while Armand was away in Switzeland, working for a revolutionary movement aiming to murder a Russian Prince, Louise met the second man in her life, a British Lord she soon called Dicky (David Niven).
 The latter offered to marry her.
 In exchange, he would save Armand from the police's grip.
-She accepted on the condition she could still see Armand...Written by
+She accepted on the condition she could still see Armand.Written by

 2 of 2 people found this review helpful.

 Was this review helpful to you?